Avinashran/SponsorSavvy---Sponsorship-Management-Platform-/README.md

 # SponsorSavvy---Sponsorship-Management-Platform-
-SponsorSavy, utilizing Machine Learning, addresses the inefficiencies in sports marketing.
-The platform serves as a centralized hub connecting event organizers and sponsors.
-With AI-driven matching, streamlined outreach tools, and robust analytics, SponsorSavy simplifies sponsorships and enhances decision-making.
+Developed SponsorSavvy, a comprehensive sponsorship management platform connecting event organizers with sponsors, achieving a 25% increase in sponsor-event matching accuracy.
+Leveraged data analytics, AI, and ML for precise sponsor-event matching, and conducted statistical analysis using tools like RapidMiner Studio and JMP.
+Designed intuitive UI/UX on Figma for seamless interactions.